Run Silent, Run Deep (film)

 Run Silent, Run Deep is a 1958 American black-and-white war film starring Clark Gable and Burt Lancaster, based on the 1955 novel of the same name by Commander (later Captain) Edward L. Beach Jr. The picture was directed by Robert Wise and produced by Harold Hecht.
 The title refers to "silent running", a submarine stealth tactic.
-The story describes World War II submarine warfare in the Pacific Ocean, and deals with themes of vengeance, endurance, courage, loyalty, and honor and how these can be tested during wartime.
+The story describes World War II submarine warfare in the Pacific Ocean, and deals with themes of vengeance, endurance, courage, loyalty, and honor, and how these can be tested during wartime.

-In addition to Gable and Lancaster playing the leads, the film also features Jack Warden and was the film debut of Don Rickles.
+In addition to Gable and Lancaster playing the leads, the film also features Jack Warden, and was the film debut of Don Rickles.

-United Artists appropriately promoted Run Silent, Run Deep as a combination of the obsessiveness of Moby Dicks Captain Ahab and the shipboard rivalry found in Mutiny on the Bounty.
+United Artists promoted Run Silent, Run Deep as a combination of the obsessiveness of Moby-Dicks Captain Ahab and the shipboard rivalry found in Mutiny on the Bounty.

 Although based on a novel of the same name, and having many of the same characters, the plot of the film diverges from that of the book.
 Captain Beach, the author of the book, did not think highly of the film; he later said that the film company bought only the book title and was not interested in producing an accurate depiction of the theme and plot of his novel.

-Considering the star names involved, the film's box office reception was disappointing.
+Considering the star names involved, the film's box-office reception was disappointing.

 Plot

 A World War II US Navy submarine officer, Commander P.J.
-Richardson (Clark Gable), is determined to get revenge on the Japanese destroyer Akikaze and its captain, nicknamed "Bungo Pete", who has sunk four US submarines in the Bungo Straits, including his previous command.
+Richardson, is determined to get revenge on the Japanese destroyer Akikaze and its captain, nicknamed "Bungo Pete," who has sunk four U.S. submarines in the Bungo Straits, including his previous command.
 He persuades the Navy Board to give him a new submarine command with the provision that his executive officer be someone who has just returned from active sea patrol.

-He single-mindedly trains the crew of his new boat, the USS Nerka, to return to the Bungo Straits and sink Bungo Pete, in spite of the Navy having expressly forbidden him from approaching the Bungo Straits on this mission.
-Richardson's executive officer, Lieutenant Jim Bledsoe (Burt Lancaster), is worried about the safety of his boat and his crew.
-He also resents Richardson and the Navy leadership for denying him command of the Nerka, which he believes should have been his.
+He single-mindedly trains the crew of his new boat, the USS Nerka, to return to the Bungo Straits and sink Bungo Pete, in spite of the Navy having expressly forbidden him from entering the Bungo Straits on this mission.
+Richardson's executive officer, Lieutenant Jim Bledsoe, resents Richardson and the Navy leadership for denying him command of the Nerka, and worries about the safety of his boat and his crew.

-Richardson begins to rigorously drill the crew on a rapid bow shot: Firing at the bow of an approaching ship, considered an act of desperation due to a vessel's extremely narrow profile.
-He then bypasses one target, only to take on a Japanese destroyer with a bow shot.
-The crew is outraged as it discovers that Richardson is avoiding legitimate targets in order to enter the Bungo Straits undetected in direct violation of his mission orders.
+Richardson rigorously drills the crew on a rapid bow shot.
+Firing at the bow of an approaching ship is considered an act of desperation due to a vessel's extremely narrow profile.
+He bypasses one target, then takes on a Japanese destroyer with a bow shot.
+The crew figures out that Richardson is avoiding legitimate targets to enter the Bungo Straits undetected in direct violation of his mission orders.